csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 always handle the case that MPI_Send might be synchronous (or use other MPI calls which will be discussed later on).

 6. The MPI receive routine has a parameter "count".
-What does this mean? .
+What does this mean?

 A. the size of the incoming message (in bytes)
 B. the size of the incoming message (in items, e.g. integers)
-C. the size of the buffer you have reserved tor storing the message in bytes (D.) the size of the buffer you have reserved for storing the message in items (e.g integers)
+C. the size of the buffer you have reserved tor storing the message in bytes
+D. the size of the buffer you have reserved for storing the message in items (e.g integers)

+Correct: D

 MPI tries to avoid talking about bytes - counting is almost always done in number or items.
 For the receive, count is the size of the